HuiXusheng/HuiXusheng.github.io/_pages/about.md

 <img src="/images/FIG.1.jpg" width="640">

-This research aims at developing untethered submillimeter robots with superior controllability, robustness, and motion performance for biomedicine applications such as laser eye surgery.
+This research aims at developing untethered submillimeter robots with superior controllability, robustness, and motion performance for biomedicine applications such as ocular operation.
 Participated as a core member, proposed the original ideas, designed the robot schemes, fabricated the prototype micro-robots, built test facilities, and carried out the experiments.

 <img src="/images/25.gif" width="317">    <img src="/images/26.gif" width="317">    <img src="/images/27.gif" width="317">